 Rights of the data subject

-We process the personal data of Kapseli users as a data controller in order to
+We process the personal data of the employee/representative of the supplier or subcontractor as a data controller for the following purposes:

-- ensure information security and the lawfulness of the processing of personal data and
+- to ensure information security and the lawfulness of the processing of personal data and

 We do not use automated decision making or profiling in our data processing.

-The information is obtained either from the data subject themselves or on their behalf from the person who placed the order.
+The information is obtained either from the data subject themselves or from the supplier or subcontractor represented by the data subject.

-Regular disclosure of data and recipients of data
+Regular disclosures of personal data and categories of recipients

-We do not disclose data about Kapseli users on a regular basis.
+We do not disclose personal data about representatives of suppliers or subcontractors on a regular basis.

-We do not disclose data outside the EU or EEA or to international organisations.
+We do not disclose personal data outside the EU or EEA or to international organisations.

 Rights of the data subject